VCG-team/DiffSegmenter/README.md

 ## Follow-up Work Accepted by TIP 🎉

-We are thrilled to share that our follow-up work, **"ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models"**, has been accepted by **IEEE Transactions on Image Processing (TIP)**, a **CCF-A journal**.
+We are thrilled to share that our follow-up work, **"ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models"**, also has been accepted by **IEEE Transactions on Image Processing (TIP)**, a **CCF-A journal**.

 Building upon this repository, ELBO-T2IAlign investigates the impact of the original diffusion loss function and provides new insights into pixel-level text-image alignment and downstream tasks in diffusion models.
 Check it out [here](https://github.com/VCG-team/elbo-t2ialign).